 Annual fundraising event ideas help organizations increase donations and boost loyalty.
 A great event allows you to build awareness and excitement in the community while securing a large amount of revenue at once.
-Memorable events can even serve as a fantastic source of publicity.
+These memorable events can also serve as a fantastic source of publicity.

 Planning Annual Fundraisers

 The one drawback to annual fundraising events is that they can’t be thrown together a week before the big day.
 They often require months of planning and scheduling.
 However, if you start early you’ll have the time to carefully scope out what you need to make your annual fundraising event a huge success, year after year.